Abhishek Bachchan: 2000–2003: Debut and initial struggles

-2004–2009: Rise to prominence
+2004–2009: Breakthrough

-Bachchan's first project in 2004, Run, which emerged as a critical and commercial failure.
+Bachchan's first project in 2004, Run, emerged as a critical and commercial failure.
 He then starred in Mani Ratnam's political drama Yuva (2004), which had a below average performance at the box office, but earned Bachchan his first Filmfare Award for Best Supporting Actor.
 He then made a cameo in the romantic comedy-drama Hum Tum, and starred alongside Shilpa Shetty and Salman Khan in the AIDS drama Phir Milenge.
 Although not commercially successful, the film earned Bachchan the Zee Cine Award for Best Actor in a Supporting Role – Male.
 Bachchan better established himself in Hindi cinema playing a no-nonsense Mumbai police officer in the hit action thriller Dhoom (2004), which also starred John Abraham, Uday Chopra, Esha Deol, and Rimi Sen in pivotal roles.
 His next release, Naach (2004), was poorly received by critics and the audience alike.